Aliases for TNFAIP3 Gene

 GeneCards Summary for TNFAIP3 Gene

 TNFAIP3 (TNF Alpha Induced Protein 3) is a Protein Coding gene.
 Diseases associated with TNFAIP3 include Autoinflammatory Syndrome, Familial, Behcet-Like and Iridocyclitis.
-Among its related pathways are Signaling by GPCR and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
+Among its related pathways are Immune System and TNF signaling (REACTOME).
 GO annotations related to this gene include ligase activity and thiol-dependent ubiquitin-specific protease activity.
-An important paralog of this gene is OTUD7A.
+An important paralog of this gene is OTUD7B.

 UniProtKB/Swiss-Prot for TNFAIP3 Gene